 - a listed equity portfolio (LGIM)

-Around 3% of the Scheme’s assets were allocated to DC and AVC plans, or were held in cash to satisfy the Scheme’s short-term payment obligations or pending investment.
+Around 2% of the Scheme’s assets were allocated to DC and AVC plans or were held in cash to satisfy the Scheme’s short-term payment obligations.